ODMDev/decisions-in-faas/miniloan-aws-lambda/README.md

 # Miniloan in AWS Lambda
 ## A basic decision service deployed and run as a function in AWS

+This sample derives from the AWS Java basic sample.

 ![Architecture](/sample-apps/java-basic/images/sample-java-basic.png)

 The project source includes function code and supporting resources: